samtremblo/partage/README.md

-Personal blog entry through github cause why not
+Personal blog entry through github cause why not.
+Meant to be a low tech basic html page + encryption for personal stuff 🤡